 At 2010 the 10,000 BTC was worth just $41 at the time of purchase

-Once upon a time there lived a king… Whose name was Laszlo Hanyecz, the owner at least 10,000 BTC.
-Today this sum is enough to rent a fancy kingdom, but at that time such a huge amount of our favorite digital gold valued as simple $41.
+Once upon a time, there was a king… Whose name was Laszlo Hanyecz, who was the owner of at least 10,000 BTC.
+Today this sum is enough to rent a fancy kingdom but at that time such a huge amount of our favorite digital gold valued as simple $41.
 This “king” became the famous “Bitcoin Pizza Guy” exactly ten years ago when bought two Papa John’s or Domino’s pizzas for 10,000 BTC from the lucky guy Jeremy Sturdivant.

 A few days before the transaction he made a post on BitcoinTalk that still exists, and you can read the original in the thread:

 “ I’ll pay 10,000 bitcoins for a couple of pizzas.. like maybe 2 large ones so I have some left over for the next day.
 I like having leftover pizza to nibble on later.
 You can make the pizza yourself and bring it to my house or order it for me from a delivery place, but what I’m aiming for is getting food delivered in exchange for bitcoins where I don’t have to order or prepare it myself, kind of like ordering a ‘breakfast platter’ at a hotel or something, they just bring you something to eat and you’re happy!